-One of the first questions that comes to mind for someone considering solar is: How much money do solar panels save?
-While the question might seem one-dimensional, solar savings go far beyond reduced electricity bills.
-Today, we will be looking at how solar saves in three areas:
+One of the first questions someone considering solar asks is: How much money do solar panels save?

-- Electricity bills
+- Electricity Bills

-- Tax credits
+- Tax Credits

-- The environment
+- The Environment

 How Much Do Solar Panels Save on Electricity Bills?

-Much of the initial attraction of going solar is to reduce the cost of monthly electric and utility bills.
-But how much does solar actually save on these bills?
-Well, a lot depends on how much photovoltaic (PV) energy your system is producing.
+Most of the initial attraction of going solar is to reduce the cost of monthly electric and utility bills.
+How much does solar save on these bills?
+It depends on how much photovoltaic (PV) energy your system currently produces.
 The more your system produces, the more you can save with solar panels.

 Typically, a residential solar setup produces anywhere from 350-850 kilowatt hours (kWh) per month.
 The average home uses approximately 909 kWh of energy per month, so owning solar can save you upwards of 90% on your monthly electric bills.

 At Blue Raven Solar, we are committed to helping our customers start saving immediately.
 We provide multiple ways to finance your new panels.
-Blue Raven offers customers the Bluepower Plus+ option, which pays for customers’ first 18 months of solar loan payments.
-During these 18 months, the only cost that customers will have is a small monthly charge of around 10 dollars to have your panels stay connected to the grid.
+We offer BluePower Plus+, which pays for customers’ first 18 months of solar loan payments.
+During these 18 months, the only cost the customer will have is a small monthly charge to have your panels connected to the utility grid, typically around $10.